 Fees quoted are per annum and are subject to an annual increase.

-- GCE A-level AAA, including Grade A in Maths and Grade A in a Science or Engineering subject (General Studies not accepted).
+- GCE A-level AAA-AAB, including Grade A in Maths and Grade A in a Science or Engineering subject.
+Typical offer AAA to include Maths and a Science or Engineering subject.
+(General Studies not accepted).

 - Advanced Diploma Progression Diploma Grade A in Engineering, plus the Specialist Unit in Maths for Engineers at grade B along with 1 AS-level at Grade B for Additional and Specialist Learning.